fusiondirectory/fusiondirectory/README.md

 ## Donate

-If you like [FusionDirectory][FusionDirectory] and would like to donate even a small amount you can go to our Liberapay account
+If you like [FusionDirectory][FusionDirectory] and would like to [donate][donate-liberapay] even a small amount you can go to our Liberapay account

 ## License